ryanfleury/metadesk/docs/md_docs.md

 //~ Node types that are used to build all ASTs.

 @doc("The basic kinds of nodes in the abstract syntax tree parsed from metadesk.")
+@see(MD_Node)
 @enum MD_NodeKind: {
  @doc("The Nil node is a unique node representing the lack of information, for example iterating off the end of a list, or up to the parent of a root node results in Nil.")
  Nil,

  @doc("A File node represents parsed metadesk source text.")
  File,

+ @doc("A List node serves as the root of an externally chained list of nodes.
+It's children are nodes with the MD_NodeKind_Reference kind.")
+ List,

+ @doc("A Reference node is an indirection to another node.
+The node field 'ref_target' contains a pointer to the referenced node.
+These nodes are typically used for creating externally chained linked lists that gather nodes from a parse tree.")
+ Reference,

  @doc("A Namespace node represents a namespace created by the '#namespace' reserved keyword.")
  Namespace,